patching...

 Shoppers at both Ocean City stores commiserated Wednesday with Atlantic Books staff members, and many lamented the personal touch that will disappear with the stores.
 Even the competition expressed regret at the stores’ passing.

-"I feel badly," said Rosalyn Lifshin, co-owner of Sun Rose Words & Music in the 700 block of Asbury Avenue.
+"I feel badly," said Rosalyn Lifshin, co-owner of in the 700 block of Asbury Avenue.
 "I think Atlantic Books has been a good book store in town, and I hate to see them leave."

 The closing of the stores, which Simon projects will happen in late September to early October, presents an opportunity to Sun Rose's owners.
 "It's bittersweet," said Sun Rose co-owner Nancy Miller of the news that Atlantic Books' departure will leave the independent book store as the town's only remaining source for book sales.
 "I hate the fact a book store is closing because it means people are relying on electronic readers."